ironslob/ironslob.github.io/_posts/2020-08-06-escaping-the-nosql-trap.md

 ### So when should I use NoSQL?

-Historically relational databases are exceptional at what they do, all the way up to the point where they hit a scaling limit.
+Historically, relational databases are exceptional at what they do, all the way up to the point where they hit a scaling limit.
 Whether it's I/O, memory, CPU, or something else, the cost of scaling further becomes increasingly expensive.
 Sharding, replicas, clustering - whatever your database offers, the complexity